idleberg/sublime-applescript/README.md

 ### Completions

 Many commands can simply be triggered by completing a standard AppleScript command.
 Commands such as `try`, `if`, `repeat`, or `set` will create a code block.
+Use the `Tab` key to jump between input-fields.

 ### Snippets

 There are several snippets included to generate license-texts enclosed in a comment.
 To trigger these, try the `comment` command with license names as parameter.
-You could, for example, use `comment:mit` to add an *MIT License* text, or `comment:gpl2` for the *GNU General Public License* in version 2.0

-When working with either, completions or snippets, you may use the `⇤Tab⇥` key to jump between input-fields.
+You could, for example, use `comment:mit` to add an *MIT License* text, or `comment:gpl2` for the *GNU General Public License* in version 2.0.
+Use the `Tab` key to jump between input-fields.

+### Build System

+A build system is available on Mac OS X and should be available by default.
+To run your script press `Ctrl+B` or build from the *Tools* menu.

 ## License